oskarfkrauss/genome_transformer_comparison/README.md

-# Genome Transformer Comparison
+# Genome Emdebbing Generator

-A repository for generating embeddings from genome sequences
+This repository provides a framework for generating (fixed-dimensional) genome embeddings using transformer-based language models.
+It loads pretrained sequence models, tokenizes genomes from FASTA files, chunks long sequences to respect tokenizer limits, computes per-chunk embeddings, and aggregates them into a single vector per genome.

+The workflow is implemented primarily in two modules:

+`tools.py` — utilities for parsing FASTA files, splitting sequences, and computing chunk embeddings

+`generate_embeddings.py` — main script that orchestrates model loading, sequence processing, and embedding generation

 ## Method